deanwampler/deanwampler.github.io/scala3-highlights.md

 <script src="https://gist.github.com/deanwampler/6c1496da43bf338019beee2c5ea70ce4.js"></script>

 Notice which members are extensions and which ones aren't!
 The extension methods will be _instance_ members and the others will be the equivalent of _companion object_ members; we only need one `unit` per type `T`.
+(The fact they are split across two different types is incidental to how I defined them.
+All could be defined in the same type.)

 Create two _monoid instances_: